What's the Difference

 Either way, porridge can fit anyone's taste preferences, and even though it is often eaten at breakfast, it can be a great meal for any time of day.

+Is porridge oatmeal?
 Porridge and oatmeal, while oftentimes used interchangeably, are not exactly the same but also not too different.
 Traditional porridge is made by cooking down grains or legumes, and oatmeal is just a specific type of porridge.

 This humble food has many different names and ingredients throughout different cultures, but one thing remains the same — starting your day off with this comforting and often nourishing breakfast dish can bring you many health benefits, like energy that lasts through the day and fiber to keep your gut healthy.

-At Kroma Wellness, we are all about offering healthy, whole food options, in an easy, convenient way.
+At Kroma Wellness, we are all about offering healthy, whole-food options, in an easy, convenient way.
 That is why our Super Porridge is individually packed into one serving for each day of our 5-Day Reset Program, along with tons of other easy-to-prepare superfoods that can help you reshape how your nutrition fuels holistic wellness.